 What Is a Website Design Questionnaire?

-A website design questionnaire is a list of questions that a web designer or agency asks a potential client in order to better understand their business and design requirements before building their website.
+A website design questionnaire is a list of questions that a web designer or agency passes to a potential client in order to better understand their business and design requirements before building their website.

 It is closely related to a website brief, as the questions asked here can be used to compile that resource and better understand what are the budget, timeline, and other important factors to the client.